Is the Internet reliable?

 Cancer - What to Expect

-A lot can happen in a hurry when you’re diagnosed with cancer.
-The guide here can can help you make sense of what should happen.
-They will help you with what questions to ask your health professionals to make sure you receive the best possible care.
+A lot can happen in a hurry when you’re diagnosed with cancer, and this guide can help you make sense of what should happen.
+It can help you with what questions to ask your health professionals to make sure you receive the best possible care.
 Click on the one that’s relevant to you.
 Please note not every step of the Pathway may be relevant to each individual.Visit

 Courses aimed to assist GPs, OH&S professionals and workers who may face exposure to carcinogens.